 '''

-Format:

-permissions_deny

-(in string target,

 in string id,

 in int

 perm,

 in int

 flags = None);

-Notes:

 - the syntax and semantics of this call is

 identical to its URL based counterpart.

 - the 'source' string can contain wildcards, as

-described above.

-- on error conditions on any of the expanded

-list of source entries, the respective error

-described in the URL version of the method is

-thrown - the state of the operations on the

-other elements of the expanded entry list is

-undefined.

 '''

+- on error conditions on any of the expanded list of source entries, the respective error described in the URL version of the method is thrown - the state of the operations on the other elements of the expanded entry list is undefined.